Back

 Generative AI refers to models designed to create new content—like text, images, music, or even video—by learning patterns from vast amounts of existing data.
 Unlike traditional AI models that classify, predict, or recognize patterns, generative models focus on creating something new by imitating what they’ve learned.

 The most popular examples include text models like GPT which can generate essays, stories, or answers to questions based on a prompt and image models like DALL-E or Stable Diffusion, which generate images from textual descriptions.
 These models aren’t just parroting what they’ve seen; they’re learning underlying patterns that allow them to craft unique responses.
+To create lifelike text or images, generative AI models “learn” patterns, structures, and relationships in data, building the foundation they’ll later use to generate new content.

 Training

 For image generation models like DALL-E, training involves millions of images paired with descriptions.
 The model learns what “mountains,” “sunset,” or “ocean” typically look like, as well as the relationships between different visual elements.
-Over time, it builds an understanding of colors, shapes, textures, and composition, so it can recreate these elements in new, generated images.
+Over time, it builds an understanding of colours, shapes, textures, and composition, so it can recreate these elements in new, generated images.

 Both text and image generative models are based on a type of neural network called transformers.
 In a transformer model, data moves through multiple layers, with each layer focusing on different features or patterns.
 In a model like GPT, each layer of neurons processes the text data, focusing on different aspects of language.
 For instance: The first layers might capture basic relationships between words, like grammar and syntax.
 The middle layers could focus on sentence structure, identifying how ideas are typically organised.
 The final layers focus on high-level relationships, like tone, context, and style.
 This layering allows GPT to understand not only how to form a sentence but also how to mimic different tones, styles, and levels of formality.